tuftsmake/dash/README.md

 - Upcoming events
 - News from the Daily
 - Current sports scores
+- A useful campus map

-and potentially a campus map and links to common services like Trunk, SIS, LaundryView, and the Room Scheduler.
+- Links to common services like Trunk, SIS, LaundryView, and the Room Scheduler

 ## Tufts MAKE